-- (b) provide or secure the appropriate licensed contractor or approved vendor to provide construction and remodeling services; - (c) provide administrative and technical oversight of construction projects; - (d) provide consultation to members, family members, providers and contractors concerning environmental modification projects to the member's residence; and - (e) inspect the final environmental modification project to ensure that the adaptations meet the approved plan submitted for environmental adaptation. - (\$5,000) every five years.
+- (b) provide or secure the appropriate licensed contractor or approved vendor to provide construction and remodeling services; - (c) provide administrative and technical oversight of construction projects; - (d) provide consultation to members, family members, providers and contractors concerning environmental modification projects to the member's residence; and - (e) inspect the final environmental modification project to ensure that the adaptations meet the approved plan submitted for environmental adaptation. - (5) Environmental modification services to a member are limited to [five thousand dollars

+[(\$5,000)] six thousand dollars (\$6,000) every five years.
 Additional services may be requested if the member's health and safety needs exceed the specified limit.